1999–2000 DEL season

 An agreement was reached between DEL and the 1.
 Liga.
 With DEL being the top-level league, it would be known as the DEL - Die 1.
 Bundesliga, and the 1.
 Liga as the 2.
 Bundesliga.
 A new logo displaying the full name was introduced at the same time.

 The regular season was played from September 10, 1999, until March 12, 2000; the playoffs started soon thereafter on March 17.
-The München Barons, who bought their license from the EV Landshut, became DEL champions.
+The Munich Barons, who bought their license from the EV Landshut, became DEL champions.

 A number of major changes were introduced this season.
 One change was the reintroduction of relegation.
-However, while the Moskitos Essen were to be relegated, they were granted a stay as the Starbulls Rosenheim had to retread due to finance issues.
+However, while the Essen Mosquitoes were to be relegated, they were granted a stay as the Starbulls Rosenheim had to retread due to finance issues.

 The second change was that there would be no overtime played; in case a game ends in a tie after the regular periods, shootouts commenced.

 Regular season

 All teams played each other 4 times, for a total of 56 rounds.
 The first 8 placed teams qualified for the playoffs.